73 Courses / 80 Classes found

 Open

-• Notes: A graphing calculator is required for this course.
-A TI-83 or TI-84 is strongly recommended.
+• A graphing calculator is required for this course.
+A TI-84 graphing calculator (TI-84 Plus Silver Edition, TI-84 Plus C Silver Edition, or TI-84 Plus CE) is strongly recommended.
 Calculators with a CAS (Computer Algebra System) are not allowed.

 This class meets for an 8-week period during the full length semester.
 Students should expect an increased amount of work each week during the 8 weeks as compared to the same class offered in the full semester.
 Students are encouraged to work with an academic advisor to be sure their course load is balanced over the course of a given semester.